WingsLikeEagles/Docker_Portainer_setup/README.md

 # Create a volume and spin up Portainer-CE
 `docker volume create portainer_data`
 `docker run -d -p 9000:9000 --name portainer -v /var/run/docker.sock:/var/run/docker.sock -v portainer_data:/data localhost:5000/portainer-ce:linux-amd64-2.11.1`
-NOTE: For Podman, you'll need to start the podman socket first.  `sudo systemctl enable --now podman.socket`
+NOTE: For Podman, you'll need to start the podman socket first.  `sudo systemctl enable --now podman.socket`  And you will need to run the portainer-ce container as root :(

 You can include a password from a password file -v password_file:/tmp/portainer_password
 Details here: